sulami/feed2maildir/README.rst

         }
     }

-Note that the last element in a dict may not be followed by a comma, because Python's json.loads() says so.
+Note that the last element in a dict must not be followed by a comma, because Python's json.loads() says so.

 There are a bunch of command-line arguments to overwrite the config file: